justinyaodu/caketype/README.md

 > - The [bake](#bake) function takes an object that looks like a TypeScript type, and creates a Cake.
 > - Here, [string](#string) and [number](#number) refer to built-in Cakes, not types.
 > - To indicate that a property is optional, we use [optional](#optional) instead of `?`.
-> - `as const` is a [const assertion](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions), which can improve type inference in some cases.
-It doesn't affect the runtime behavior and isn't always necessary, but it doesn't hurt to have it.

 ### Runtime Type-Checking with Cakes